 Talk to an Orlando Marijuana Possession Attorney Today

 While it probably should not even be a crime, the State of Florida has been slow to catch up with lenient marijuana laws and appears unwilling to revisit the issue.
 For the time being, marijuana possession can cause a serious stain on your record, even if you are only facing marijuana charges.
-Before you say anything to police or take a plea deal, you should discuss the matter with a skilled Orlando criminal defense lawyer.
+Before you say anything to the police or take a plea deal, you should discuss the matter with a skilled Orlando criminal defense lawyer.
 Contact Moses & Rooth today.

 Marijuana Resources